cs4241-20a/a1-gettingstarted/README.md

     - h1 -> Bolded with a font weight of 700, underlined and centered the text, color change
     - h2 -> italic font style, color change, centered text
     - h3 -> color change, font changed to Georgia, serif, centered text
-    - p -> color change and centered the text
+    - p -> color change, centered the text and added margins
     - ui -> color change,  google font Montserrat added, centered bullets
-    - img -> centered with margin set to auto
+    - img -> centered with margin set to auto and the size of the picture set to 50%
     - style.css file added to the server.js file

 - **Experiment with other HTML tags**: Used the a, link and img tags.